-After a very rough year of minimum outdoor exposure and a lot of time spent sitting in front of a computer studying and working, I felt as if something in my life wasn’t quite right.
-I looked back at all the things I had accomplished in that short amount of time and even though I felt immensely proud of myself, I couldn’t help to also feel a void.
-All the sacrifices I made were necessary to accomplish my educational and professional goals, yet I also knew that I had silenced my adventurous heart for too long and something had to be done.
+After a very rough year of minimum outdoor exposure and a lot of time sitting in front of a computer studying and working, I felt as if something in my life wasn’t quite right.
+I looked back at all the things I had accomplished in that short amount of time and, yes, I felt immensely proud of myself.
+But, I couldn’t help to also feel a void.
+All the sacrifices I made were necessary to accomplish my educational and professional goals.
+Yet, I also knew that I had silenced my adventurous heart for too long and something had to be done.

 I woke up one morning feeling energized by a sudden desire for a new challenge.
 Immediately, I grabbed my computer to search for inspiration.
-After a few minutes of anxiously searching the web, I found exactly what I was looking for: embarking on a 3-day solo backpacking adventure to Yosemite National Park and climbing the infamous Half Dome cables.
-I wish I could articulate why I decided to do this trip alone, but all I can say is that it felt right, so I went with my gut feeling.
+After a few minutes of anxiously searching the web, I found exactly what I was looking for.
+I would embark on a 3-day solo backpacking adventure to Yosemite National Park and climb the infamous Half Dome cables.

 Three weeks went by quickly, and before I knew it, I was getting into in my old Honda Accord at 4:00 AM and heading to Yosemite National Park.

 I vividly remember the night before heading to the cables.
 I set up camp at Backpackers’ Campground and sat down at one of the wooden picnic tables to eat dinner.
-I felt nervous thinking of what awaited for me between the mountains, and looking around I wondered if anyone there felt the same way.
+Nervously, I thought of what awaited for me between the mountains.
+Looking around I wondered if anyone there felt the same way.
 All those thoughts made it difficult to get a good night’s sleep.
 Nonetheless, I was up by 4:30 in the morning and on Mist Trail by 5:00 AM sharp.

 The first mile on Mist Trail was not very kind to me and my 40+ pound backpack.
 The steep paved trail leading up to Vernal Fall Bridge welcomed me with 400 feet of elevation gain that had me breathing heavily and my legs trembling.
 But I kept pushing through and managed to continue my way past the bridge and towards the top of Vernal Fall.
 Despite the rough start, I felt strong and determined to reach my destination.
 As Vernal Fall appeared past the trees, I was mesmerized by the beauty that stood tall in front of my eyes, but alas, the trail wasn’t done with me.
 I stood looking up at the endless stretch of stone steps leading to the waterfall and may have cried a little (inside of course).